-The inadequate quality of construction was a significant reason for the high numbers of houses that were damaged or destroyed.
-Houses in Yolanda-affected areas were predominantly "non-engineered"14 types, composed of vernacular houses, semi-permanent homes and makeshift dwellings usually inhabited by poorer families.
+The inadequate quality of construction was a significant reason for the high number of houses damaged or destroyed.
+Houses in Yolanda-affected areas were predominantly "non-engineered"15 types, composed of vernacular houses, semi-permanent homes and makeshift dwellings usually inhabited by poorer families.
 About 40 percent of homes, particularly those located along the coastal areas, were non-permanent homes.
-Most houses are owner-built, with less than 1 percent being publicly-owned housing.
+Most houses are owner-built, with less than one percent being publicly-owned housing.